Mio, My Son: Plot

 Mio, My Son starts by introducing Bo Vilhelm Olsson (nicknamed Bosse), a nine-year-old boy who has been taken in by an elderly couple who dislike boys.
 They harass him and tell him to stay out of their way.
 Bosse's mother had died during childbirth and he has never known his father.
 His only friend is a boy his age, Benke.
 One day he receives an apple from the kindly shopkeeper, Mrs. Lundin, who asks him to mail a postcard for her.
 Before doing so, he takes a look at the postcard and sees it is addressed to a king, saying that his son will soon be coming home, recognised by his possession of a golden apple.
 Bosse looks at his apple and suddenly it turns into gold.

 Soon after, Bosse finds a bottle with a spirit trapped inside.
 Upon freeing it, the spirit recognises the apple and takes Bosse to another world, far, far away.

 Upon arriving, Bosse is told that his real name is Mio, and that he is the son of the king and thus a prince of the land.
 He finds a new best friend, Jum-Jum, and receives the horse Miramis from his father.
-As he explores his father's kingdom, he meets and befriends other children.
-However, he also learns that not everything in this world is as wonderful as it first seemed.
+As he explores his father's kingdom, he meets and befriends other children, but also learns that not everything in this world is as wonderful as it first seemed.
 In the lands beyond that of the king lives an evil, stone-hearted knight named Kato, whose hatred is so strong that the land around his castle is barren and singed.
 He has kidnapped several children from the nearby villages, and he poses a constant threat to the people living there.

 Mio is told that his destiny is to fight Kato, even though he is only a child.
 Together with Jum-Jum and Miramis, Mio sets out on a perilous journey into the land of Kato, as the stories have foretold for thousands and thousands of years.

 In the American version, Mio is first called Karl Anders Nilsson, nicknamed Andy, and Jum-Jum's name is Pompoo.